denali-js/core/roadmap.md

 * ssl?
 * load testing
 * error handling
-  * special error actions? per folder, app wide?
+  * special error actions? per folder, app wide? or handle errors in the action itself?
   * most errors should result in output, not crashing, ideally
-  * serve html error page to browsers, with additional details in dev
+  * serve html error page to browsers with additional details in dev
 * deploy command / pipeline

-Delayed
+* generic caching layer with pluggable backing stores
 * jobs
+* mailers?
 * allow additional debug options (via REPL?)
   * allow it to start in debug mode, or to send a SIG to the process to trigger debug mode